These slow-roasted lamb shanks are oven-baked in foil packets with vegetables until the lamb meat falls off the bone.

 - Slice 1" sections into the lamb shank and stuff the meat with garlic cloves.
 I add about 3 to 4 slits to each and stuff with a half garlic clove.

-What to Eat Roast Lamb Shanks With?
+What to Serve With Lamb Shanks

 Join The Tribe